akbertram/genbench/code/protein/README.md

 -----------
 - "Chocolate" R code, using as little additional data containers as possible

+- "Native" R code, written for clarity and function (a la Analyst) rather than optimization and performance

 - clock timings for data loading, distance matrix calculation and various clustering methods

 - output comparisons to Hoadley et al